ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Notification language is set by a country's admin, who determines in which language, a notification is sent to the individual.
 Notification language can be either primary language or combination of both primary and secondary language.
    * In case of UIN Update or Lost UIN, the system sends a notification to the individual.
 2. The template of the SMS is defined by the admin at the country level.
-3. The “from” id of the SMS will be set up by the system integrator.
+3. The “from” id of the SMS will be set up by the System Integrator.
 4. The system triggers the SMS to the mobile number provided during registration.
 5. The SMS contains the details as per the template configured by a country.
 6. An SMS is triggered regardless of the applicant being an adult or child as determined by the date of birth.